GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *Fred Brooks*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts